The WSIB is here to help and wants everyone to receive the compensation they are entitled to.

 The Occupational Disease Strategy includes short-term, medium-term, and long-term activities.

-In the short term, foundational activities focus on three main areas:
+We have completed the short term, foundational activities focused on three main areas:

 - Establishing a Scientific Advisory Table on Occupational Disease to provide expert scientific advice to the WSIB to support policy development and scheduling

-- Developing an overarching Occupational Disease Policy Framework to guide future policy development and scheduling
+- Developing an overarching Occupational Disease Policy Framework, in consultation with our stakeholders, to guide future policy development and scheduling

-In addition to our progress on the short-term activities, we have worked with the MLTSD to make a regulatory change under the Workplace Safety and Insurance Act (WSIA) to add a new presumption for Parkinson’s disease in McIntyre Powder-exposed miners.
+In addition to completing the short-term activities, we have worked with the Ministry of Labour, Immigration, Training and Skills Development (MLITSD) to make a regulatory change under the Workplace Safety and Insurance Act (WSIA) to add a new presumption for Parkinson’s disease in McIntyre Powder-exposed miners.
 This means that if anyone was exposed to McIntyre Powder through work in the mining industry and develops Parkinson’s disease, the disease is presumed to be work-related, unless the contrary is shown.

 - McIntyre Powder update

 - Using scientific evidence and principles to help determine the work-relatedness of cancer